whotracksme/whotracks.me/whotracksme/data/Readme.md

 > "We structure each subsection in a way that describes measurements in the perspective of the parties involved: websites, third parties and users.
 This enables us to better measure the dynamics of the industry."

-> Note on coverage: `sites.csv` and `domains.csv` cover all third parties observed on a page, classified or not. `trackers.csv`, `companies.csv`, and `sites_trackers.csv` are restricted to third parties that have an entry in [TrackerDB](https://github.com/ghostery/trackerdb).
+> Note on coverage: every CSV's per-page metrics (`requests`, `cookies`, etc.) are aggregations over third-party activity, regardless of how the rows are keyed.
+What differs is *which third-party activity is included*. `sites.csv` (keyed on first-party sites) and `domains.csv` (keyed on third-party domains) aggregate over all third parties observed, classified or not. `trackers.csv`, `companies.csv`, and `sites_trackers.csv` only include third parties that have an entry in [TrackerDB](https://github.com/ghostery/trackerdb).
 As a result, summing per-tracker totals up to a site will systematically undercount the matching `sites.csv` value — the gap is requests to unclassified third parties (e.g. CDNs, fonts, payment providers, smaller domains not in TrackerDB).

 ### Variable descriptions